Wichita State Shockers football

 The Wichita State Shockers football team was the college football program of Wichita State University in Wichita, Kansas.
 The Shockers fielded a team from 1897 to 1986.
 They played their home games at Cessna Stadium and were members of the Missouri Valley Conference until the program was discontinued.
-The team was known as Fairmount from its first season in 1897 to 1925 and Wichita from 1926 through 1963.
+The team was known as Fairmount Wheatshockers from its first season in 1897 to 1925, and the Wichita Shockers from 1926 through 1963.

 History

 First game

 The first official football game played by Wichita State was in 1897, when they were known as Fairmount, under the coaching of T. H. Morrison.
 Fairmount defeated Wichita High School, now known as Wichita East, by a score of 12–4 in the only game played that year.

 1905 night game

 In the 1905 season, the Coleman Company set up temporary gas-powered lighting for a night game against Cooper College (now called the Sterling Warriors).
 It was the first night football game played west of the Mississippi River.
 Fairmount won the game 24–0.